Jennifer Dowell embraced life, cared about those around her and had a soft spot for animals, the homicide victim's ex-husband said.

 She owned and ran The Kangaroo's Pouch, a shop at Thomasville's Morningstar Marketplace until last fall, James Dowell said.
-She made and sold candles, he said, and also sold some furniture.

 "I helped her start the business, but she ran with it," Dowell said.
 She named it after one of her favorite animals.